shan-alexander/data-engineering/README.md

 I've prepared a handful of datasets we can use for experimentation with Dataform, BQML, and Pipe Syntax.

 Use the `create_commodities_tables.sqlx` file I've provided in the repo.
 Copy and paste this into a Dataform file `definitions/extra/create_commodities_tables.sqlx`, and run it.
+It's too long of a query to put here, hence the separate file.
+This will give you REAL data with a handful of tables with which you can tinker, analyze, create BQML forecasts, and so on.

 ***